Skip to main content

 • Forget — removes a single fact.
 The agent no longer uses it.

-• Forget all — wipes the entire memory store (sessions, learned facts, and project context).
+• Forget all — wipes the entire memory store (learned facts and project context).
 This does not touch your conversation transcripts, files, or provider keys.
 Use this when you want a clean start without losing your chat history.

 Retention policy

 By default, memory facts are retained indefinitely.
-You can set a retention policy:
+To set a retention policy:

-2. Set a retention period (e.g., 90 days).
+Enter a number of days (e.g., 90).
 Facts older than the retention period are automatically archived.

 Memory and the Council

 When the Council is active, all specialists share the same memory store.
-A fact saved by one specialist is visible to all others.
-This is intentional — the Council is supposed to be a team that knows what the team knows.
+A fact saved by one specialist is visible to all others — the Council is supposed to be a team that knows what the team knows.

 Where memory lives

-Memory is stored locally — see Where data lives for the data folder location.
+Memory is stored locally in <data folder>/memory/.
 In a remote setup, memory lives on the machine running the runtime.
+See The Local Runtime for data folder locations by platform.